 The Podiatrist Vs The Foot Health Practitioner

 A foot health practitioner carries out general duties to keep feet healthy and in working order.
-They usually need to complete a diploma to practice.
+They usually need to complete a diploma to practise.

 A podiatrist, on the other hand, is a specialist in the assessment, diagnosis, and treatment of disorders affecting the feet and lower limbs.
 This covers all of the duties a foot health practitioner can do, and also involves many more complex issues too – such as minor surgeries, rehabilitation after injury and biomechanics.
 A podiatrist must have a qualification which is of at least degree level, and be registered with the Health & Care Professions Council.